site2site/site2site.github.io/actuators/servo-motor-generic.md

 ![Logitech S150 speakers](http://www.logitech.com/assets/20147/20147.png)

-This is a pair of USB stereo speaker.
+This is a pair of USB stereo speakers.
 It is a basic set of speakers intended to delivery acoustic quality stereo sound.
 Power and connetivity are both delivered via a single USB cable.
 Frequency response range from 90 Hz - 20 kHz.
 The total RMS power is 1.2 watts RMS (0.6 watts per satellite).

 Additional specifications may be found in the link below.